ufal/npfl129/exam/questions.md

 - Explain why we need separate train and test data?
 What is generalization and how the concept relates to underfitting and overfitting?
-[10] the concept relates to underfitting and overfitting?
 [10]

 - Define prediction function of a linear regression model and write down
   $L^2$-regularized mean squared error loss.
 [10]